awslabs/aws-virtual-application-management/README.md

 the same configuration.

 ### Step 1: Verify the zip archive
 Download the ZIP archive for the solution.
 A SHA 256 hash should exist to verify the archive is the one expected.
+Download the ZIP archive for the solution.
+A SHA 256 hash should exist to verify the archive is the one expected.

 1. Unzip the archive.
 2. Execute the following relative to the root of the unzipped archive: